andrewmoreau1996/andrewmoreau1996.github.io/README.md

 A future version of this will include a similar file for the services cards and change all links to a a json file for quick adoption.

-In the future I will be developing a DB branch tha leverages mysql and an administrator page.
+In the future I will be developing a DB branch that leverages mysql and an administrator page.

 ## Technologies